 Who Are Student Leaders?

-For the 2025-2026 Academic Year, the Offices of Student Engagement and Leadership, Residence Life and Housing, Diversity, Equity, Inclusion, and Belonging, Career Services, and Admissions will be selecting students to fulfill these roles to support our fellow Owls during their college experience.
+For the 2025-2026 Academic Year, the Offices of Student Engagement and Leadership, Residence Life and Housing, Community Engagement and Belonging, and Career Services. will be selecting students to fulfill these roles to support our fellow Owls during their college experience.

 Campus Activities Board plans and executes student events and programs for the campus community throughout the year.
 They aim to build an inclusive and engaged community that fosters meaningful connections and contributes to the Otis College co-curricular experience.